 Christopher DeWan is author of HOOPTY TIME MACHINES: fairy tales for grown ups, a collection of domestic fabulism from Atticus Books.
 He has published more than fifty stories in journals including Hobart, Passages North, Pigeonholes, wigleaf, and X-ray, is featured in Best Small Fictions, and has been nominated twice for the Pushcart Prize.

-He has created television projects with AwesomenessTV/Viacom, the Chernin Group, and Electric Entertainment and has collaborated on video game properties for Bad Robot, Paramount, Universal, and the Walt Disney Company.
+He has created television projects with AwesomenessTV/Viacom, the Chernin Group, Electric Entertainment, and Omnifilm, and has collaborated on video game properties for Bad Robot, Paramount, Universal, and the Walt Disney Company.
 His screenwriting has been recognized by CineStory, the International Screenwriters' Association, Final Draft, the PAGE Awards, and Sundance.
 He is repped by Ensemble Entertainment.

 He has also worked as a developmental editor or ghostwriter on numerous book projects and spent years as a dramaturg in new play development, working in the literary departments of theaters including the McCarter, Manhattan Theatre Club, the Mark Taper Forum, and the Playhouse Theatre in London.